-How Does Workers’ Compensation Insurance Work When an Employee Dies on the Job?
+How Does Workers’ Compensation Insurance Work When an Employee is Injured or Dies on the Job?

 Are There Circumstances Where a Wrongful Death Lawsuit Can Be Brought Because of a Workplace Accident?

 Here are a few examples of third parties who may be held liable in a wrongful death lawsuit arising from a work-related accident:

 - A manufacturer of a defective or dangerous machine part that was the cause of the deadly accident